awes-io/demo/readme.md

 - Windows: `%USERPROFILE%\AppData\Roaming\Composer\vendor\bin`

 #### Step 2
 Once installed, the `awes-io demo` command will create a demo installation in the directory you specify.
-For instance, `awes-io demo crm` will create a directory named `crm` containing a last version of [Demo Awes.io](https://demo.awes.io) installation with all of Awes.io's dependencies already installed:
+For instance, `awes-io demo crm` will create a directory named `crm` containing the last version of [Demo Awes.io](https://demo.awes.io) installation with all of Awes.io's dependencies already installed:

 ```bash
 awes-io demo crm